What dangers does modernization pose against homeliness

 Play football, folks.

-New social science theories strongly argue that the nature of the human connection - both the one expressed between one person and another and with oneself - has undergone significant transformations following the modernization processes.
+New social science theories strongly argue that the nature of the human connection - both the one expressed between one person and another and with oneself - has undergone significant transformations following modernization processes.

 We tend to communicate and even express our affection and opinions very differently than before.